 If your church has fixed seating, like pews or theatre seats, then this method will not work for you.

-Remember, this is just one of several methods you can use to calculate maximum occupancy of your sanctuary.
+Remember, this is just one of several methods you can use to calculate maximum church occupancy.
 For those building a new church, your builder is a great resource, so be sure to consult with the architects involved.
 Ultimately, however, the local fire marshal is the most authoritative voice on this matter.
 Contact your local fire department to learn about the codes that are enforced in your area.

 Related: